candil-data-fabric/data-security-service/README.md

-# Data Security Policy Manager
+# Data Security Service

-This project is a FastAPI application that allows users to register and delete policies using the OPA (Open Policy Agent) client.
+This project is a FastAPI application that allows users to manage policies using the OPA (Open Policy Agent) client.
+It provides functionality to register, update, delete, and retrieve policies, including the option to download policies as .rego files.

 ## Features

-- Register policies from `.rego` files via a POST request.
+- Register policies from .rego files via a POST request.
+- Retrieve a policy's Rego content via a GET request, with an option to download it as a .rego file.
+- List all registered policies.
+- Update existing policies without needing to delete and re-upload them.
 - Delete policies using a DELETE request.
 - Built with FastAPI and OPA Client.